dehezhang2/Notes/3402/CS3402_Database_System.md

     * Alternative approach(create a new relationship)
       * Use the relationship relation option as in the third approach for binary 1:1 relationships, but the **primary key of R will be two foreign keys of both involvoing entities**

-  * Step 5: Mapping of Binary M:N Relationship Types
+  * Step 5: Mapping of Binary M:N Relationship Types(cross reference)

     * Create a new relation R
     * Include all primary key of the participating entity types as the foreign key attributes in R